lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 ### IPv6 source and destination prefixes

 Both ends MUST be configured with the appropriate prefixes.
 For a specific flow, the source and destination prefixes can be unique and stored in the Context.
-It can be either a link-local prefix or a global prefix.
-In that case, the TV for the source and destination prefixes contain the values, the MO is set to "equal" and the CDA is set to "not-sent".
+In that case, the TV for the
+source and destination prefixes contain the values, the MO is set to "equal" and the CDA is set to "not-sent".

 If the Rule is intended to compress packets with different prefix values, match-mapping SHOULD be used.
 The different prefixes are listed in the TV, the MO is set to "match-mapping" and the CDA is set to "mapping-sent".
-See {{Fig-fields}}
+See {{Fig-fields}}.

 Otherwise, the TV contains the prefix, the MO is set to "equal" and the CDA is set to "value-sent".

 ### IPv6 source and destination IID

 If the Dev or App IID are based on an LPWAN address, then the IID can be reconstructed with information coming from the LPWAN header.
 In that case, the TV is not set, the MO is set to "ignore" and the CDA is set to "DevIID" or "AppIID".
-The
-LPWAN technology generally carries a single identifier corresponding to the Dev.
-AppIID cannot be used.
+On LPWAN technologies where the frames carry a single identifier (corresponding to the Dev.), AppIID cannot be used.

-For privacy reasons or if the Dev address is changing over time, a static value that is not equal to the Dev address SHOULD be used.
+As described in {{RFC8065}}, it may be undesirable to build the Dev IPv6 IID out of the Dev address.
+Another static value is used instead.
 In that case, the TV contains the static value, the MO operator is set to "equal" and the CDA is set to "not-sent".
-{{RFC7217}} provides some methods that MAY be used to derive this static identifier.
+{{RFC7217}} provides some methods to derive this static identifier.

 If several IIDs are possible, then the TV contains the list of possible IIDs, the MO is set to "match-mapping" and the CDA is set to "mapping-sent".

-It MAY also happen that the IID variability only expresses itself on a few bytes.
+It may also happen that the IID variability only expresses itself on a few bytes.
 In that case, the TV is set to the stable part of the IID, the MO is set to "MSB" and the CDA is set to "LSB".

 Finally, the IID can be sent in its entirety on the LPWAN.
 In that case, the TV is not set, the MO is set to "ignore" and the CDA is set to "value-sent".

 ## IPv6 extensions

-No Rule is currently defined that processes IPv6 extensions.
+This document does not provide recommendations on how to compress IPv6 extensions.

 ## UDP source and destination port